mlab-modules/USB232R01/README.md

 <!--- description --->

-The module is universal converter from USB to RS232 with TTL/CMOS signal levels (both 3.3V and 5V).
+The module is universal converter from USB to UART with TTL/CMOS signal levels (both 3.3V and 5V).
 The converter uses FT232R chip from FTDI and is supported in all main operating systems.
 <!--- Edescription --->